-Certificated teachers are expected to use Common Core standards-based formative and summative assessments that are included in the adopted curriculum or self-designed assessments that are of equal diagnostic value, as well as several student based operating systems to gather educational information on each student by name, need, and skill.
-Students use Exact Path computer program in Mathematics and English Language Arts, students are given the STAR Enterprise Early Literacy or Reading and Math computer programs.
-All of this data is used for student placement within the classroom and our "push-in" Response to Intervention Model.
+Certificated teachers are expected to use Common Core standards-based formative and summative assessments that are included in the adopted curriculum or self-designed assessments.
+Students use Exact Path computer program in Mathematics and English Language Arts and the STAR Reading.
+All of these data are used for student placement within the classroom and our "push-in" Response to Intervention Model.
 Teachers also gather information from the California Assessment of Student Performance and Progress (CAASPP) Interim Assessment and Assessment Blocks and English Language Proficiency Assessments for California (ELPAC) information to also help determine placement and modify instruction.